Drakkar-Software/OctoBot-Tentacles/Trading/Mode/trading_view_signals_trading_mode/resources/TradingViewSignalsTradingMode.md

 - `ORDER_TYPE` is the type of order (LIMIT or MARKET).
 Overrides the `Use market orders` parameter
 - `VOLUME` is the volume of the order in base asset (BTC for BTC/USDT) it can a flat amount (ex: `0.1` to trade 0.1 BTC on BTC/USD), a % of the total portfolio value (ex: `2%`) or a % of the available holdings (ex: `12a%`)
 - `PRICE` is the price of the limit order in quote asset (USDT for BTC/USDT)
-- `STOP_PRICE` is the price of the stop order to create (also requires the `PRICE` to be set to link it with a limit order)
+- `STOP_PRICE` is the price of the stop order to create.
+When increasing the position or buying in spot trading, the stop loss will automatically be created once the initial order is filled.
+When decreasing the position (or selling in spot) using a LIMIT `ORDER_TYPE`, the stop loss will be created instantly.
+- `TAKE_PROFIT_PRICE` is the price of the take profit order to create.
+When increasing the position or buying in spot trading, the take profit will automatically be created once the initial order is filled.
+When decreasing the position (or selling in spot) using a LIMIT `ORDER_TYPE`, the take profit will be created instantly.
 - `REDUCE_ONLY` when true, only reduce the current position (avoid accidental short position opening when reducing a long position). **Only used in futures trading**.
 Default is false

 When not specified, orders volume and price are automatically computed based on the current